Your Guide to Cartago Province, Costa Rica

 Conclusion

+So, this is your guide to Cartago Province, Costa Rica.
+Hope it will come handy while planning your vacation.
 Whether you are looking for bright sunshine or relaxing, rain-drenched afternoons, Cartago can be an attractive destination for every type of traveler.

 The best time to visit Cartago really depends on personal preference: do you want lively festivals, perfect hiking conditions, or quieter, more peaceful escapes?